-Capital One is one of the largest and most respected credit card issuers in North America, with more than 63 million active card accounts.
-In addition to offering a wide variety of credit card choices for consumers, Capital One also provides credit tracking and free access to credit scores through its popular Credit Tracker tool.
+Capital One is one of the largest and most respected credit card issuers in North America, with more than 70 million customer accounts.
+In addition to offering a wide variety of credit card choices for consumers, Capital One also provides credit tracking and free access to credit scores through its popular Capital One Credit Tracker tool.

 1. Credit Tracker was Rebranded to Capital One CreditWise in Early 2016

 The popularity of Credit Tracker meant that millions of consumers were taking advantage of the opportunity to better understand their credit profile.
 However, Capital One decided to improve on this service by introducing new features and tools.

 In early 2016, Credit Tracker was rebranded as Capital One CreditWise and now includes even more useful and informative features.
 In addition, CreditWise is now available as a mobile app for both Apple and Android devices, so now you can take your credit monitoring tools with you wherever you go.

 2. CreditWise is Free & Includes a TransUnion VantageScore